KamilFilar/KamilFilar/README.md

 <p>
 My name is <b>Kamil</b>, and currently, I reside in a small town in east Poland 😄

 For over a year and a half, I have been working as a frontend developer at one of the major Polish IT corporations.
 My daily work revolves mainly around the Angular framework.
 Additionally, I am pursuing my master's degree studies.
 During my free time, I actively contribute to the development of a startup where I am responsible for the entire IT.
 This allows me to significantly expand my knowledge and apply new skills in practice.
-I am intensely studying Python as I aim to become a fullstack developer in the near future.
+I am intensely studying TypeScript/Python/Java as I aim to become a fullstack developer in the near future.
 If you have any questions or collaboration proposals, I would be happy to discuss them.
 </p>

 #### Things I code with: